Solo-steven/yet-another-react/README.md

 this is repo still ongoing.

 this repo is for learning react source code, collecting some resources found in the community, and building some simple demos to mock react behavior.
-Key Feature thay different this repo to others is that I try to build react step by step, every folder in demo folder would implement part of react faeture. from simple to hard concept.
-Instead of teach you reading react source code, this repo would try to introduce concepts in react with problem.
+The key feature that differentiates this repo from others is that I try to build react step by step, every folder in the demo folder would implement a part of react feature. from simple to hard concepts.
+Instead of teaching you to read react source code, this repo would try to introduce concepts in react with problem.

 ### Prerequest

-react core have most react source code is about traversal a Tree data structure, make sure you are familiar with DFS Algorithm (preorder-traversal), And you can use it to solve some simple problems like tree-equal, tree-height ..etc. below is some example you should solve it easilybelow is some example you should solve it.
+Most of react source code are about traversal a Tree data structure, make sure you are familiar with the DFS Algorithm (preorder-traversal in particular), And you can solve some simple problems like tree-equal, tree-height ..etc. below is some example you should solve it easily. below is some example you should solve it.

 - https://leetcode.com/problems/same-tree/
 - https://leetcode.com/problems/maximum-depth-of-binary-tree/